blatant-trapdoor/Chisels-and-Bits-2/README.md

 The current textures for the paintbrush and palette are placeholders, if anyone'd like to make some textures I'd love to use them!

 <br/>

+**Important!**

+The mod is currently still in alpha and not playable.
+All features listed in this README.md are what's planned and not the features that are already fully completed.
+Development is still continuing slowly but I'm waiting on the following Forge PRs to get added before I can release any public builds: (and there's still a lot of work to be done regardless when these PRs get added)
+* https://github.com/MinecraftForge/MinecraftForge/pull/6047 to add the chisel item's functionality.
+* https://github.com/MinecraftForge/MinecraftForge/pull/6032 for icons in the Left+Alt menu.
+* (optional) https://github.com/MinecraftForge/MinecraftForge/pull/6030 for multipart support.

+If you compile and start the mod at the moment you'll notice the chiseling mechanic doesn't work, that's because all current ways to implement a way to disable vanilla's handling of block breaking suffer from a stupid bug that won't be fixed in vanilla in 1.14.x, so an alternate way of canceling vanilla block breaking needs to be used.
+The bug in question (https://bugs.mojang.com/projects/MC/issues/MC-159013) causes the player's movement to be frozen if block breaking is cancelled, which would get me spammed with issues whilst it isn't a bug I can fix which will negatively impact user experience.

 <br/>

 #### Differences from the original mod (these are the planned differences, they are not all finished yet)